jeromeequekk/dsa4262-genomesight/README.md

-# m6A Site Prediction using Autoencoder-XGBoost [TODO]
+# m6A Site Prediction using XGBoost

 ## Purpose
-[TODO]
-This software combines an autoencoder neural network with XGBoost to predict m6A modification sites in RNA sequences using direct RNA sequencing data.
-The model first uses an autoencoder to learn compressed representations of the nucleotide and signal features, then employs XGBoost for the final classification of modification sites.
+This software uses XGBoost to predict m6A modification sites in RNA sequences using direct RNA sequencing data.
+The model analyzes both sequence features (7-nucleotide windows) and signal features from direct RNA sequencing to identify potential m6A modifications.

 ## Getting Started (for Research Gateway Users)